11 Unique Father's Day Gifts for Dad Engineers in 2022 (no more ties!)

 This one is for the old-school engineer who now has to interface iwth the digital world.
 Rocketbook finally solved the problem of merging your hand-written notes into your favorite digital services.
 You simply use their app to take a photo of your pages of notes and the QR code and marked symbols on each page trigger the app to send the digitized page to any of the 9 pre-set digital destinations you choose.
 This includes OneNote, Evernote, Google Drive, Dropbox and even specific emails.
 Want a shortcut to send notes via email straight to your colleague or boss?
 This is what you’re looking for.

 The Rocketbook Matrix is my personal favorite because it's designed for more technical work.
 It's got 30 pages of graphing paper and one regular lined page for taking notes, plus a built-in ruler on the inside cover.
-Did I mention they are resuable?
+Did I mention they are reusable?
 Use their "Pilot Frixion" pens and then wipe the page with a damp cloth after uploading your notes to use it all over again (and win one for the environment!).

 Engineers often get stuck in a loop of always reading technical documents, textbooks and journal articles.
 It’s important to occasionally break that cycle and dive into a book for pleasure.
 Below are a few of our favorite books that are truly an enjoyable read for the engineering father in your life.